UK inflation rises further above Bank of England's target in November

 The Office for National Statistics said consumer price inflation rose by 2.6% in the year to November, up from 2.3% the previous month.
 The increase, which took inflation further away from the Bank of England's target of 2%, was in line with market expectations.

-This is the biggest increase since March and the second rise in two months and will likely cement market expectations that the Bank of England will keep its main interest rate unchanged at 4.75% after its policy meeting on Thursday.
+This is the biggest increase since March and the second rise in two months and has cemented market expectations that the Bank of England will keep its main interest rate unchanged at 4.75% after its policy meeting on Thursday.

 Critics have argued that the new Labour government's first budget in October will lead to higher inflation.
 The extra public spending announced in the budget will be largely funded through increased business taxes and borrowing.
 Economists think that the splurge, coupled with the prospect of businesses cushioning the tax hikes by raising prices, could push inflation higher than it otherwise would have been.